OpenSLO/OpenSLO/README.md

   type: string # predefined type e.g. Prometheus, Datadog, etc.
   connectionDetails:
     # fields used for creating a connection with particular datasource e.g. AccessKeys, SecretKeys, etc.
+    # everything that is valid YAML can be put here

 ```

 ##### Notes (DataSource)

 DataSource enables reusing one source between many SLOs and moving
 connection specific details e.g. authentication away from SLO.

 An example of the DataSource kind can be: